Bulldog Breed Guide

 - A hiatal hernia: Bulldogs are seen to have the highest rate of a hiatal hernia compared to any other breed.
 This occurs when one part of the body protrudes into another part of the body.
 Symptoms include coughing, nasal discharge, hypersalivation, shortness of breath, or anorexia.

-- Eyelid problems: Entropion, in which the eyelids roll inward toward the eye, is reported in 14% of bulldogs.
+- Eyelid problems: One of the eye problems Bulldogs are prone to is Entropion.
+This is characterized by eyelids rolling inward toward the eye, and is reported in 14% of Bulldogs.
 Ectropion is also common and this occurs when the eyelids roll outward.
-Lastly, distichiasis occurs in 16% of bulldogs and this happens when the eyelashes are oriented toward the eye, which can cause serious discomfort.
+Another common Bulldog eye problem is distichiasis.
+This occurs in 16% of Bulldogs and happens when the eyelashes are oriented toward the eye, which can cause serious discomfort.

 - Cherry eye: This eye condition is most common in younger dogs.
 Cherry eye occurs when a gland in the eye protrudes as a red and fleshy mass.
 This can lead to swelling or inflammation. hereditary urate bladder stones